Reviewable/Reviewable/enterprise/config.md

 * `REVIEWABLE_ANALYTICS_URL`: A URL to send analytics events to that track user actions.
 See the [dedicated docs page](./analytics.md) for how to use this.
 * `REVIEWABLE_LOG_GITHUB_API_LATENCY`: When set to any non-empty value, logs the latency of every request to GitHub's API, whether the request was successful or not.
 This can help track down the cause of certain types of task timeouts.

+##### Admin functionality on server start

+Certain admin-only functions may be run on server-start.

+* `REVIEWABLE_DISABLED_CONNECTIONS`: A comma-delimited collection of fully-qualified repo names.
+The repos in this string will be toggled to a disabled status in Firebase when server starts.
+When a repo is disabled, it cannot be connected to via toggling from the Repositories tab until it is un-disabled.
+Un-disabling a repo means removing it from the string and then restarting server.
+When a repo is un-disabled, it gets set to a closed status.
+That enables the repo to be connected to again from the Repositories tab.
+Here is an example showing the desired format in a `.zshrc` file: `export REVIEWABLE_DISABLED_CONNECTIONS="repoOwner/repo1,repoOwner/repo2"`.

+##### Admin functionality on server start

+Certain admin-only functions may be run on server-start.

+* `REVIEWABLE_DISABLED_CONNECTIONS`: A comma-delimited collection of fully-qualified repo names.
+The repos in this string will be toggled to a disabled status in Firebase when server starts.
+When a repo is disabled, it cannot be connected to via toggling from the Repositories tab until it is un-disabled.
+Un-disabling a repo means removing it from the string and then restarting server.
+When a repo is un-disabled, it gets set to a closed status.
+That enables the repo to be connected to again from the Repositories tab.
+Here is an example showing the desired format in a `.zshrc` file: `export REVIEWABLE_DISABLED_CONNECTIONS="repoOwner/repo1,repoOwner/repo2"`.

 ##### Email

 Outbound email server configuration, used to send the occasional admin or error notification.
 Normal review notifications all go through GitHub.